Skip to main content

 Supplementing with inositol is akin to providing the cell with the raw materials it needs to repair its internal communication chain.
 It helps to amplify the insulin signal that is already present, making the cell more sensitive and responsive once again.

-The combination of these two compounds addresses the problem of from two distinct and complementary angles.
+The combination of these two compounds addresses the problem of insulin resistance from two distinct and complementary angles.
 Metformin reduces the systemic “noise” of excess glucose, while inositol enhances the “hearing” of the cell itself.
 This dual-action approach is what makes their concurrent use a potent strategy for restoring metabolic function and, by extension, hormonal balance and overall vitality.

 Compound Primary Mechanism of Action Biological Analogy